phrasenmaeher/cka/README.md

+#### The current version has several issues.
+I have dealt with them already and will be releasing an improved version within the next two weeks (until end of January 2022).
+---
 # Centered Kernel Alignment
 Implementation of paper ["Do Wide and Deep Networks Learn the Same Things?
 Uncovering How Neural Network Representations Vary with Width and Depth"](https://arxiv.org/abs/2010.15327) by
 Thao Nguyen and Maithra Raghu and Simon Kornblith.
 Please find my post explaining the implementation on [Medium/TDS](https://towardsdatascience.com/do-different-neural-networks-learn-the-same-things-ac215f2103c3).